-- Minimum radius of returns shall be based on AASHTO requirements for the type vehicle predominant to the industry considered. - (7) Sidewalks.
-All subdivisions, including previously-approved subdivisions, shall have fourfive-foot concrete sidewalks on both sides of all streets except streets projected to carry in excess of an ADT equal to three thousand five hundred (3,500) vpd which shall have five-foot concrete sidewalksconstructed to current county standards along all local street frontages and six-foot sidewalks on both sides of functionally-classified roadways, including on frontages abutting the site and connections to the existing sidewalk network on functionally-classified roadways.
+- \ Minimum radius of returns shall be based on AASHTO requirements for the type vehicle predominant to the industry considered. - approved subdivisions, shall have fourfive-foot concrete sidewalks on both sides of all streets except streets projected to carry in excess of an ADT equal to three thousand five hundred (3,500) vpd which shall have five foot concrete sidewalksconstructed to current county standards along all local street frontages and sixfoot sidewalks on both sides of functionally-classified roadways, including on frontages abutting the site and connections to the existing sidewalk network on functionally-classified roadways.
 All sidewalks shall be located within the street right-of-way.